zwolf21/django-slicepaginator/README.md

         ...

-Then, use in templates code, via
+Then, use page number iteration in templates code, via

     page_obj.paginator.page_range